 All are grown for clusters of five-petaled flowers like little hollyhocks (Alcea).
-Plants described here range from erect to sprawling; leaves are typically dark green, roundish to kidney-shaped, about 3 in. across.
+Plants described here range from erect to sprawling; leaves are typically dark green, roundish to kidney-shaped, about 3 inches across.
 Basal leaves are shallowly lobed, stem leaves more deeply cut.
 Provide good drainage.
 Divide clumps every few years in spring or fall.

-- May grow erect to 2 ft. high and wide; or may sprawl and spread more widely by rooting at the nodes.
+- May grow erect to 2 feet high and wide; or may sprawl and spread more widely by rooting at the nodes.